HansKindberg-Lab/IdentityServer-Demo-Deploy-NEW/ReadMe.md

 # IdentityServer-Demo-Deploy

-Repository for deploying IdentityServer to Azure.
+Repository for deploying an IdentityServer demo to Azure.
 This repository contains configuration and Azure resource-templates for the deployment.

 The IdentityServer instance used: